Tipping points & feedback loops

 Cascade of feedback loops

-When the toppling block hits the table, there could be a cascade of repercussions, e.g. if the block was heavy, the table could be stressed past its breaking point and then even the floor could be stressed past its breaking point.
+When the toppling block hits the table, a cascade of repercussions can occur.
+For instance, if the block is heavy, the table may be stressed beyond its breaking point, and subsequently, the floor may also be stressed beyond its breaking point.

-When considering climate, the escalation of global heating due to one feedback loop, like methane release, could lead to the climate pushing past the tipping point of other amplifying feedback loops leading to a cascade of these heating dynamics.
+When considering climate, the escalation of global heating due to one feedback loop, such as methane release, could lead to the climate pushing past the tipping point of other amplifying feedback loops, resulting in a cascade of these heating dynamics.

 This is the big danger of the current global heating.
 It could push the climate past one tipping point, and this could then lead to a cascade of other climate tipping points.